moyahub/github-integration/README.md

 Do the following:
 - we will add screen to resource, you will ee late why!
 - create an 'screen' folder under er resource folder
-// then add a screen1.png into screen folder
+- then add a screen1.png into screen folder
-// then we will export project to GitHub using men  item
+- then we will export project to GitHub using men  item
-// VCS | Import to Version Control | Share Project On GitHub
+- VCS | Import to Version Control | Share Project On GitHub

-//
-// NB!
+- NB!
 It's important to not send .idea directory and .iml file.
-// these are intellij IDEA config files.
+These are intellij IDEA config files.